Taller de lenguas indígenas de América Latina: pedagogía y tecnología

 March 8-10, 2018

-During this three-day workshop, instructors presented strategies, methods, and materials relating to the teaching of Indigenous languages of Latin America.
+During this three-day workshop, participants presented strategies, methods, and materials relating to the teaching of indigenous languages of Latin America.
 Discussions were focused on the development of learning objectives, syllabi, and teaching materials.

 October 28, 2017

 This workshop continued the conversation started in the March 2017 workshop on Stanford Campus.
 Participants discussed curriculum design, pedagogy, and the use of technology in the Indigenous language classroom.